 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the City of Pontiac (the "City"), as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated December 23, 2019.
 Our report includes a reference to other auditors who audited the financial statements of the General City Employees' Retirement System, the Police and Fire Retirement System VEBA and the Police and Fire Retirement System, as described in our report on the City's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
-The financial statements of the General City Employees' Retirement System, the Police and Fire Retirement System VEBA and the Police and Fire Retirement System were not audited in accordance with Government Auditing Standards.
+The financial statements of the General City Employees' Retirement System VEBA and the Police and Fire Retirement System.
+The Police and Fire Retirement System of the General City Employees' Retirement System, the Police and Fire Retirement System.